What The FCC's Abandonment Of Net Neutrality Means For You

 Today, Federal Communications Commission Chair Ajit Pai is expected to unveil a plan to abandon net neutrality altogether.
-Pai’s plan will not just do away with the concept entirely but also any concept of the federal government regulating the internet.
+Pai’s plan will not just do away with the concept entirely but also any concept of the FCC regulating the internet.
 This is despite the fact that Americans overwhelmingly want net neutrality, and an identity-stealing spambot seems to be the only one in favor of repealing it.

 We’ve laid out before the larger effects, but what will this mean for you, should the FCC actually take up Pai’s plan?
 The short answer is that everything about the internet is about to get worse, and not just for you.